kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod.md

 ## Test Scenario 4: Eventing-controller Pod deleted during test

+In this test scenario, the behaviour of eventing-controller was tested when it is crashed.
+The goal of was to check that there is not event loss when the eventing-controller crash.

 ### Run ID: 2/6/2022T14:17 (Duration: 10m, Event Rate: 150rps)

 > **NOTE:** Deleted (using `kubectl delete`) the Pod of eventing-controller after 4 minutes.

 **State before test run:**